Top 10 Business Analyst Interview Questions and Answers

 2. Describe a time when you had to advise a client toward a different course of action.

-As a business analyst, it is your job to make recommendations both in the interest of the client and the organization.
+As a business analyst, it's your job to make recommendations in the interest of the client and the organization.
 Your perspective should be based on the collected data as you interpret it.
-Should a client pursue a certain course of action you do not feel is in their best interest, you may be required to present the data in new and interesting ways to convince them otherwise.
+Should a client pursue a course of action you do not feel is in their best interest, you may be required to present the data in new and interesting ways to convince them otherwise.

-In your answer, you should explain the ways you can apply your problem-solving skills to navigate potentially difficult situations with clients and other important stakeholders.
+In your answer, you should explain how you can apply your problem-solving skills to navigate potentially difficult situations with clients and other important stakeholders.

-Example: "Once, I had a client who was looking to expand a product line for their store.
+Example: "Once, I had a client looking to expand a product line for their store.
 At the same time, they were already struggling to sell many of the products they already carried.
-I used a detailed sales analysis to show them why they should focus on selling their current products instead of investing in new ones, and offered both suggestions about how they might increase sales along with areas in which they are already succeeding."
+I used a detailed sales analysis to show them why they should focus on selling their current products instead of investing in new ones.
+I also offered suggestions about how they might increase sales and areas in which they are already succeeding."